My name is Michael Ring. I am the

 Elise Stefanik for

-I am also here working for YOU, representing YOU, and will
+Most importantly, I am here working for YOU, representing YOU, and will

 bring YOUR opinions to the parties, the candidates, local, state, and national